- Share The Content Marketing Pyramid: A Strategy For Generating More with Less on Facebook

-- Why is a particular pyramid underperforming other pyramids?
+- Why is a particular pyramid underperforming (or outperforming) other pyramids?

 Where to Go From Here

-Content marketing is a long-term play that has the potential to deliver a substantial return on your investment, if you know how to build a smart strategy and execute against that strategy efficiently.
+Content marketing is a long-term play with the potential to deliver a substantial return on your investment if you can build a smart content strategy and execute against it efficiently.
 Start by forming your corporate objectives and marketing themes, then take a first stab at planning and executing a Content Marketing Pyramid.
-We believe it can help take your content marketing practice to the next level with a sense of confidence and ease that you never thought possible.
+We believe it can help take your content marketing practice to the next level, with a sense of confidence and ease you never thought possible.

-For an even more in-depth set of instructions, be sure to download the complete 70+ page eBook on the topic, The Content Marketing Pyramid.
+For an even more in-depth set of instructions, be sure to download the complete 70+ page eBook on content strategy, The Content Marketing Pyramid.

 This post was co-written by Curata’s former CMO, Michael Gerard.